xoseperez/rpnlib/README.md

 ## Supported operators

 This is a list of supported operators with their stack behaviour.

-Operators (and variables) are case-sensitive.
+* Operators (and variables) are case-sensitive.
-All operators will throw an error if the number of available elements in the stack is less than the required parameters.
+* All operators will throw an error if the number of available elements in the stack is less than the required parameters.
-All elements in the stack are repesented as natural (float) numbers.
-True is represented as 1, whilst false is represented as 0.
+* All elements in the stack are repesented as natural (float) numbers.
-Some operators perform an automatic boolean cast of the elements poped from the stack.
-If the value is 0 the cast result is false, in any other case the result is true.
+* Some operators perform an automatic cast of the elements poped from the stack.
+* A boolean cast will be false if the element is 0, true otherwise.
+* True is represented as 1, whilst false is represented as 0.

 ```